arb8020/sleeper-draft-llm-agent/README.md

 - draft_script.py is the main script that runs the agents
 - config.json is where you put which models you want to use, and the draftid (required for above to work)
 - create_initial_draft.py is where you would modify the main csv data that the models use to create cheatsheets and draft
-- junkdrawer.py has all the random unorganized utility functions
+- junkdrawer.py has a bunch of the random unorganized utility functions for the original draft_script.py
 - initialdraftdf.csv is included for easily running the current version

 ## TODOS: